hbutler/hbutler.github.io/reading.md

 # Currently Reading

-- **The Emergence of Probability: A philosophical study of early ideas about probability induction and statistical inference**
+- **The Emergence of Probability: A philosophical study of early ideas about probability induction and statistical inference** Ian Hacking

-Ian Hacking

 # Completed

+- **More than a Glitch: Confronting Race, Gender, and Ability Bias in Tech** Meredith Broussard

-- **Weapons of Math Destruction: How big data increases inequality and threatens democracy**
+- **Weapons of Math Destruction: How big data increases inequality and threatens democracy** Cathy O'Neil

-Cathy O'Neil

-- **Race After Technology: Abolitionist Tools for the New Jim Code**
+- **Race After Technology: Abolitionist Tools for the New Jim Code** Ruha Benjamin

-Ruha Benjamin

 # To Read